John Boyd (military strategist): Military theories

 The Secretary of Defense, attracted by the idea of a low cost fighter, gave funding to Riccioni for a study project on the Lightweight Fighter program (LWF), which became the F-16.
 Both the Department of Defense and the Air Force went ahead with the program and stipulated a "design to cost" basis no more than $3 million per copy over 300 aircraft.
 The USAF considered the idea of a "hi-lo" mix force structure and expanded the LWF program.
 The program soon went against the Fighter Mafia's vision since it was not the stripped-down air-to-air specialist that they had envisioned but a heavier multi-role fighter-bomber with advanced avionics, an active radar, and radar-guided missiles.

 Harry Hillaker, an F-16 designer, remarked that he would have designed the plane differently if he had known that it would become a multi mission aircraft.

 Boyd is credited for largely developing the strategy for the invasion of Iraq in the Gulf War of 1991.
 In 1981, Boyd had presented his briefing, Patterns of Conflict, to US Representative Richard "Dick" Cheney.
 By 1990, Boyd had moved to Florida because of declining health, but Cheney, now Defense Secretary in the George H. W. Bush administration, called Boyd back to work on the plans for Operation Desert Storm.
 Boyd had substantial influence on the ultimate "left hook" design of the plan.

 In a letter to the editor of Inside the Pentagon, the former Commandant of the Marine Corps General Charles C. Krulak is quoted as saying, "The Iraqi army collapsed morally and intellectually under the onslaught of American and Coalition forces.
 John Boyd was an architect of that victory as surely as if he'd commanded a fighter wing or a maneuver division in the desert."

 OODA loop

-Boyd's key concept was that of the decision cycle or OODA loop, the process by which an entity (either an individual or an organization) reacts to an event.The OODA Loop has since been used as the core for a theory of litigation strategy that unifies the use of cognitive science and game theory to shape the actions of witnesses and opposing counsel.
+Based on his experiences in Thailand during the Vietnam War, Boyd conjectured that that the attrition-firepower model of warfare (prevalent since the Industrial Revolution) would become less important in future conflicts, and the ability to rapidly and accurately acquire and act on information would grow in importance.
+In the early 1970s, he developed these observations into a key concept called the OODA loop (Observe, Orient, Decide, Act, repeat), a decision making cycle that provided an entity (either an individual or an organization) with foreseeable and planned responses to external events.
+The OODA loop has since been used as the core for a theory of litigation strategy that unifies the use of cognitive science and game theory to shape the actions of witnesses and opposing counsel.
 It has also been proposed as a tool for work-based learning and management education.